fallen-icarus/cardano-loans/README.md

 decentralization (it is a very hard problem).
 In the meantime, it is trivial for governments and hackers to target these DApps since they only really need to target the multisig key holders.

+Not all blockchain applications need to be decentralized, but core DeFi functionality *definitely needs to be decentralized.*

 ## The Cardano-Loans DeFi Protocol

 Cardano-Loans addresses all of the above limitations by creating a truly bottom-up and endogenous credit-debt market for Cardano.
-By allowing direct negotiations between borrowers and lenders, this market is as efficient as possible, without needing to rely on oracles.
+By allowing direct negotiations between borrowers and lenders, this market is theoretically as efficient as possible, without needing to rely on oracles.
 It achieves all of this while still being natively composable with other DeFi DApps, and being maximally decentralized and censorship resistant.

 ### Supported Features

-- **Cryptographically-Protected & Trustless On-Chain Credit History** - a borrower's history is directly recorded on-chain and it is 100% controlled by the protocol. *It is impossible for borrowers to lie about their credit history.* For the first time ever, the non-banked can start building a credit history that is globally accessible and verifiable.
+- **Cryptographically-Protected & Trustless On-Chain Credit History** - a borrower's history is directly recorded on-chain and it is 100% controlled by the protocol. *It is impossible for borrowers to lie about their credit history.* Futhermore, identity theft is also impossible.
+For the first time ever, the non-banked can start building a credit history that is globally accessible and verifiable.
 - **Native Support for All Assets** - all assets are directly supported as loan assets and collateral assets.
 Nobody needs to ask permission to use a new asset.
 Even if only 10 people in the world are willing to use an asset, no one can stop them.